SailfishOS-for-the-fairphone-4/getting_started/README.md

 ./hybris-patches/apply-patches.sh --mb
 ```
 Because we use a custom configurations, we removed the "Etar" repository from the configuration.
 Because of this, we need to change the "CalendarTests" (used for LineageOS/Etar Calendar) to "CalendarCommonTests" (used for AOSP calendar).

+*The sed command is used to perform text transformations on an input file or stream.
+The -i option tells ```sed``` to edit the file in place.*

+*"s/CalendarTests/CalendarCommonTests/": This is a sed script that specifies what text transformation should be performed.
+It uses the s command, which stands for "substitute."
+It searches for the text "CalendarTests" in the input file and replaces it with "CalendarCommonTests."*

+*platform_testing/build/tasks/tests/platform_test_list.mk: This is the path to the file that you want to perform the substitution on.*

 ```
 $ HABUILD